ampats2008/snapface/README.md

 ### Framer-Motion

 This is a powerful animation library that is surprisingly easy to set up with React projects.
 I used it for simple page transition animations as well as some more advanced layout animations.
 For example, on the _Discover_ page, when a category is selected, the `<Feed />` is filtered to a subset of posts.
 As this occurs, the remaining posts are translated to their new location.
 This type of animation would be incredibly difficult to handle manually.
-However, Framer-motion only requires you to make two simple changes to accomplish this: (1) change your container `<div>` and your child `<divs >` to `<motion.div >` components, and (2) give them both the `layout` prop.
+However, Framer-motion only requires you to make two simple changes to accomplish this: (1) change your container `<div>` and your child `<divs>` to `<motion.div />` components, and (2) give them both the `layout` prop.
 It blew my mind how easy it was to set this up.

 ### uuid